What is Accreditation Canada's Qmentum Program?

 A nationally coordinated strategy for common key performance indicators would not only help each centre to demonstrate compliance with the standards around measurement for improvement, but it would also represent a Leading Practice (a Leading Practice is an innovative example of leadership and service delivery that has been recognized by Accreditation Canada).
 This will establish the SCI community of care as leaders and innovators amongst other program areas that have not yet developed this level of robustness for measuring improvement.

-How is this related to the ACT workshop?
+How is this related to the National Action Plan?

 For more information on the Qmentum program or the Acute and Rehabilitation SCI Standards of Care, please visit Qmentum Accreditation Program on the Accreditation Canada website or visit RHI's clinical resource site, SCI2, for the standards (login required), tools and resources on the SCI Standards in Acute and Rehab Care.